silverlogic/django-cloudflare-stream/README.md

-# Django Cloudflare Stream Field
+# [DEPRECATED] Django Cloudflare Stream Field.

+This code has been moved to https://github.com/silverlogic/baseapp-backend/tree/master/baseapp-cloudflare-stream-field

 This app provides integration with Cloudflare Stream, where you can upload directly to Cloudflare using TUS protocol.